conda-incubator/conda-store/docs/installation.md

 [ReadWriteMany](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)
 volume to the container `conda-store-worker` like nfs or [efs](https://aws.amazon.com/efs/).
 You can mount the environments built via conda-store and use environments this way.
-Note that NFS is significantly slower when it comes to creating environments.
+Note that NFS can be significantly slower when it comes to creating environments (see [performance docs](./administration.md#Performance)).

 ## Docker